 A clock synchronization algorithm is necessary for solving situations where more than one master is trying to control the SCL line at the same time.
 The algorithm is based on the same principles used for the clock stretching previously described.
-Figure 19-10 on page 222 shows an example where two masters are competing for control over the bus clock.
+Figure 19-10 shows an example where two masters are competing for control over the bus clock.
 The SCL line is the wired-AND result of the two masters clock outputs.

-Figure 19-10.Clock Synchronization
+Figure 19-10.Clock synchronization.